-Here is a photo of hubby’s uncle taken with Sophia Loren a few weeks ago.
+Here is a photo of hubby’s uncle taken with Sophia Loren a few years ago.
 LOOK AT THIS WOMAN!
-She is 81!
+At the time, she was 81!
 This is just a snapshot, no photoshop or retouching – just a regular pic.
 She is amazing and an inspiration.

 Hubby’s family works in the film industry handling special effects.
 They work on most of the Hollywood movies filmed in Italy or with Italian production teams around the world and have been doing so for a long time.
 Think: “The Good, The Bad and the Ugly.”